L-o-ng/compsci-uni-note-vault/Notes/ATmega328P.md

 Either we send an outcoming electric signal through that pin, or not.
 This is controlled by the corresponding bit of the I/O registers: **PORTB**, **PORTC**, and **PORTD**.
 ##### Example
-Assume pin `PB4` is input.
+Assume pin `PB4` is output.
 The second bit `PORTB,4` of the register `PORTB` controls the current status of that pin.
 By setting that bit, we send electric current through that pin.
 By clearing it, the electric current stops.